Fall 2017 Message from

 Most recently, we were invited by Dane County Parks to participate on Friday, October 13th in the Harvest Moon Festival where we showcased our new “Fighting Bob” La Follette Historical Marker.
 The marker was dedicated in the Town of Primrose on Sunday, October 15th.

 Also in October, our annual meeting will be an exciting one with Jim Draeger discussing the history of taverns and breweries in Wisconsin.
 We will wrap up our fall season with a Wisconsin Book Festival event on Saturday, November 4th.
 Michael Edmonds, author of “Warriors, Saints, and Scoundrels” will present stories from his newest co-authored book at the Wisconsin Historical Museum at 1:30pm (30 N. Carroll St.) on the Capitol Square.
 We hope to see you there!

 As always, if you have any ideas for programs or newsletter articles, we encourage you to reach out to us and share them.
 Thank you for your continued support of the Dane County Historical Society!

 The Dane County Historical Society is a non-profit organization.
 Our primary mission is education: promoting an awareness of Dane County’s rich heritage, thus aiding in its preservation.
 We carry out this mission through our special events, programs, and publications.

-The Otto Schroeder Records Center is not open for walk-in traffic or for general browsing of the collection.
-If you find a specific item in the catalog that you would like to view or learn more about, contact the Society at email@example.com or leave a message at (608) 492-1660.
+Much of the collection is available for searching via the Dane County Historical Society website.
+The Records Center is not open for walk-ins or general browsing of the collection.
+A complete list of resources can be found by viewing our Research and Resources.
+If you find a specific item in the catalog that you would like to view or learn more about, please Contact the Society.